prikhi/pencil/docs/source/devguide/tutorial/externaljavascript.rst

 External JavaScript
 ===================

-A shape may contain a complex and long JavaScript code for calculating behaviors value, moreover, other shapes may also contains this exactly the same code.
-So it takes time to review and modify shapes.
-To be convenient, these code should be brought out of shapes and put into <Script></Script> tag that at the collection level.
+A shape may contain long and complex JavaScript code for calculating behaviour values, Moreover, other shapes may contain exactly the same code.
+This means it takes time to review and modify shapes.
+For convenience, such code should be brought out of shapes and put into ``<Script></Script>`` tags that at the collection level.

 .. code-block:: xml

     <Shapes>
         ...
-        <Script></Script> <!-- Share code goes here -->
+        <Script></Script> <!-- Shared code goes here -->
         ...
         <Shape></Shape>
         <Shape></Shape>